jetstack/finops-stack/content/install.md

 The following instructions are designed to work with a Kind cluster for quick setup.
 For full instructions, prerequisites and customisations, please see the [installation README](https://github.com/jetstack/finops-stack/blob/main/installation/README.md).

-To work with GKE standard and GKE autopilot see the [ GKE installation guide]((https://github.com/jetstack/finops-stack/blob/main/installation/README.md))
+To work with GKE standard and GKE autopilot see the [ GKE installation guide]((https://github.com/jetstack/finops-stack/blob/main/installation/gke.md))

+To work with EKS cluster see the [ EKS installation guide]((https://github.com/jetstack/finops-stack/blob/main/installation/eks.md))

 ### Helmfile